 return to top

 Testing for coronavirus

-COVID-19 testing is now available at Edward-Elmhurst’s 7 Immediate Care locations as well as our Walk-in Clinics.
-Our Immediate Care locations also offer rapid COVID-19 tests.
-No appointment is necessary for the 2-day/regular test or rapid test, but COVID-19 testing is available only during a visit with one of our skilled providers.
-Find a location and just walk-in or save your place with On My Way.
+Edward-Elmhurst Health offers COVID-19 testing at nine outpatient lab locations (appointments are required).
+COVID-19 testing is also available at seven Immediate Care locations as well as our Walk-in Clinics.
+No appointment is necessary for the 2-day/regular test.
+Find a location and just walk-in or save your spot with On My Way.

-COVID-19 Pre-Op testing or your physician placed an order
+COVID-19 pre-op testing or if your physician placed an order for a test:

-- For patients who need COVID-19 testing before a procedure or surgery, either Pre-Op or Central Scheduling will contact you to make an appointment.
+- Depending on your COVID-19 vaccination status, you may or may not require pre-procedure COVID-19 testing.
+For patients who need COVID-19 testing before a procedure or surgery, either Pre-Op or Central Scheduling will contact you to make an appointment.

 - For a COVID-19 test (non-pre-procedure), once your physician has submitted the order, you may call Central Scheduling at 630-527-3200 to make your appointment.